Humbly Homemade

 This website uses affiliate links which may earn commission for purchases made at no additional cost to you.

+Because of this, I tested my recipe with different baking methods and ingredient ratios.
+I found that by salting the potatoes as they boil, you can get soooo much more flavor in the bread.
 And I promise, it's totally not like eating your family's Thanksgiving mashed potatoes.
-This bread has a neutral (yet delicious) flavor that's great for all kinds of savory recipes like sandwiches and grilled cheese, or sweet treats like bread pudding and French toast.
+This bread has a delicious flavor that's great for all kinds of savory recipes like sandwiches and grilled cheese, or sweet treats like bread pudding and French toast.

 Two potatoes on a table next to bowls of flour, oil, salt, and a packet of yeast.

 Welcome to My Kitchen!
-Let's Bake Potato Bread
+Let's Bake Potato Bread!

-Below is the process to make this recipe.
 For the full step-by-step directions and ingredient quantities, scroll down to the recipe card at the bottom of this post.

 Peeled and chopped potatoes on a cutting board with a knife and vegetable peeler.